usf-cs212-2020/usf-cs212-2020.github.io/_general/using-cs-lab-computers.md

 ## Remote Access

 If you want to access one of the CS Lab computers remotely (for example, from home or off-campus), you must [login using SSH](http://www.cs.usfca.edu/support.html#login).
-From a Linux or Mac system, open a terminal window and enter the following command (replacing `username` with your own username before copy/paste):
+From a Linux or Mac system, open a terminal window and enter the following command (replacing `USERNAME` with your own username before copy/paste):

-<textarea class="copy textarea" rows="1" placeholder="ssh username@stargate.cs.usfca.edu">ssh username@stargate.cs.usfca.edu</textarea>
+<textarea class="copy textarea" rows="1" placeholder="ssh USERNAME@stargate.cs.usfca.edu">ssh USERNAME@stargate.cs.usfca.edu</textarea>

 This will log you into our gateway.
 However, Java is **not** installed on our gateway!
 You must next log into one of our lab computers.
 Enter `rusers` to find which systems are free.
 You want a system that has no users listed next to its name.
 Then, SSH into that lab computer.
 For example, if `g1201` is free, you can enter: